 I combined this with intensive academic studying and conducting a series of pioneering research studies as I worked through my B.A. degree, my Masters degree, and finally my Ph.D. degree, all of them in psychology with an emphasis on somatic, humanistic, existential, and transpersonal perspectives.
 I translated my doctoral research on the recovery from psychosis and extreme states into the widely acclaimed book, "Rethinking Madness."

-During my career, I have very active in my clinical and psychotherapy/counselling training, working at a residential facility for those challenged by psychosis and other extreme states of consciousness; at a major medical hospital providing support for people challenged by serious physical and mental ailments, many of whom were preparing for the great unknown of death; in a community mental health clinic supporting individuals, couples, and families with a wide variety of issues; at a treatment center for those challenged with substance dependence; and here in this private practice setting where I've continued providing therapy for a wide range of challenges, with a particular focus on the recovery from various forms of trauma and its consequences.
-In 2012, I published Rethinking Madness, the widely acclaimed book based on my own doctoral research.
+During my career, I have been very active in my clinical and psychotherapy/counselling training, working at a residential facility for those challenged by psychosis and other extreme states of consciousness; at a major medical hospital providing support for people challenged by serious physical and mental ailments, many of whom were preparing for the great unknown of death; in a community mental health clinic supporting individuals, couples, and families with a wide variety of issues; at a treatment center for those challenged with substance dependence; and here in this private practice setting where I've continued providing therapy for a wide range of challenges, with a particular focus on the recovery from various forms of trauma and its consequences.

 As a hang gliding instructor, my primary role was to encourage people to overcome their fear and take a leap of faith from the secure ground into the unknown.
 Now, as a psychologist, I find that my primary role is still encouraging people to take a leap of faith into the unknown,